Wolfrite-CK3/Easier-Realm-Management/README.md

 # Easier Realm Management

 # Features
-- Makes Convert County automatically move on to other counties that need conversion
+- Allows Convert County to automatically move on to other counties that need their faith changed
+- Adds decision to start conversion of faith, so you don't have to find a valid target.
+- Allows Promote Culture to automatically move on to other counties that need their culture changed
-- Adds decision to start conversion, so you don't have to find a valid target.
+- Adds decision to start promotion of culture, so you don't have to find a valid target.

 ## Planned Features
 See the GitHub Issues, for issues marked with "Enhancement" label.